 - · Oil sales decreased \$30.3 million due to lower realized prices, which reduced oil sales by \$33.5 million, partially offset by an increase in sales volumes, which contributed an additional \$3.2 million of oil sales.
 The average oil price received decreased 40% due to a 40% decrease in the average NYMEX oil price for the relevant production months.
 Oil sales volumes increased 4% primarily as a result of new production from the 2014 Rocker B drilling program.
 During 2014, Enduro participated in 20 gross well proposals received from Pioneer for the Rocker B drilling program in the Wolfcamp play in the Midland Basin.
 Although the majority of development expenses associated with this drilling program were included in 2014 distributions, first production payments from 12 wells were not included until distributions made during the first and second quarters of 2015.
-The new production receipts from these 12 wells and a full year of cash receipts from the remaining eight wells contributed an additional 51,808 Bbls of production to 2015 distributions. - Development expenses decreased \$18.9 million primarily due to a \$13.9 million decrease in capital activity in the Permian Basin Wolfcamp drilling program operated by Pioneer.
-During 2015, capital projects and development activity decreased due to the low commodity price environment. - Natural gas sales decreased \$9.0 million due to lower realized prices, which reduced natural gas sales by \$6.4 million, and reduced sales volumes, which decreased natural gas sales by \$2.6 million.
+The new production receipts from these 12 wells and a full year of cash receipts from the remaining eight wells contributed an additional 51,808 Bbls of production to 2015 distributions. - · Natural gas sales decreased \$9.0 million due to lower realized prices, which reduced natural gas sales by \$6.4 million, and reduced sales volumes, which decreased natural gas sales by \$2.6 million.
 The average natural gas price received decreased 30% due to a 23% decrease in the average NYMEX natural gas price and reduced sales price realizations for the relevant production months.
-Sales price realizations during 2015 have been impacted by a reduction in natural gas liquids ("NGLs") pricing, which is included as part of the natural gas pricing on non-operated properties.
+Sales price realizations during 2015 have been impacted by a reduction in NGLs pricing, which is included as part of the natural gas pricing on non-operated properties.
 Historically, natural gas differentials have been positive from the impact of NGL pricing upgrades as certain NGL pricing correlates with oil prices.
 Natural gas sales volumes decreased 11% primarily as a result of natural production declines, partially offset by production increases in the Permian Basin due to new wells coming online.
 Also contributing to the decline, during the second quarter of 2015, an operator in the Elm Grove field began withholding revenue payments in settlement of unused firm capacity reservation fees that were retroactively charged back as far as January 2012.
-The withheld payments were responsible for approximately 2% of the 11% decline in natural gas sales volumes.
-See Note 9 of the Notes to Financial Statements in Item 8 of this Form 10-K for additional details on the withheld payments and unused firm capacity reservation fees. - Production, ad valorem and other taxes decreased \$2.2 million primarily due to a \$39.3 million decrease in total sales revenues.
-Taxes as a percentage of revenues remained consistent at approximately 7 to 8 percent. - · Hedge settlements decreased \$1.8 million due to the maturation of all hedge contracts related to 2013 production, a portion of which was recognized in 2014.
+The withheld payments were responsible for approximately 2% of the 11% decline in natural gas sales volumes. - Production, ad valorem and other taxes decreased \$2.2 million primarily due to a \$39.3 million decrease in total sales revenues.
+Taxes as a percentage of revenues remained consistent at approximately 7 to 8 percent. - · Development expenses decreased \$18.9 million primarily due to a \$13.9 million decrease in capital activity in the Permian Basin Wolfcamp drilling program operated by Pioneer.
+During 2015, capital projects and development activity decreased due to the low commodity price environment.

+· Hedge settlements decreased \$1.8 million due to the maturation of all hedge contracts related to 2013 production, a portion of which was recognized in 2014.
 For further information on commodity hedges, see Note 5 of the Notes to Financial Statements in Item 8 of this Form 10-K.